RalucaN/RalucaN/README.md

 # Hi there 👋
 ## About me 💬
-+ My name is <b>Raluca</b> and I am a passionate Data Scientist with 3.5 years of experience in reinsurance industry, working as a Senior Risk/ Quantitative Analyst and building solution to transform vast data landscapes into compelling business insights.
++ My name is <b>Raluca</b> and I am a passionate Data Scientist with 3.5 years of experience in reinsurance and tech industry, building scalable solutions that transform vast data landscapes into compelling business insights.
 + With strong background in machine learning and data modeling (NLP and (un)supervised ML), I am proficient with an array of tools for data processing and analysis: <b> Jupyter, Python, AirFlow, AWS, MSSQL/Postgresql, Git </b>.
 + I descriebe myself as a creative, self-starter with a keen mind for solving tough problems with adaptive, data-driven and automated solutions.
 + I have a PhD in Political Science from Trinity College Dublin, where I conducted a survey-experiment in Kenya and used advanced statistical models (panel models, multilevel model) to assess the political impact of Chinese economic engagement in Africa.